Celebrated (part seven)

 He might, this time, say, “I’m giving up writing for a while.”

 They were out of the car, as were all but those people you never could understand, who (like Tom’s father at the grocery) sat behind the wheel the whole time.
 The wind strong and cold, the bay choppy and grey.
 The crossing at this neck took about two hours.
-There was a little lounge on deck, a refrigerator, snacks, an attendant wearing a change belt.
+On deck was a little lounge, a refrigerator, snacks, an attendant wearing a change belt.
 Shannon twice had said she might go in.

 He needed to stage the accident right away, then.

-He was carrying his old knapsack, slung nonchalant over one shoulder, though weighted with two pilfered bricks, wrapped in a towel so they wouldn’t make edges.
-Even on this detail, Tom had gone back and forth…one brick, two bricks.
-He had a suspicion about air bubbles, that the canvas would for a minute or two resist water, the knapsack’s top-gaps allow for a parachute effect.
+He wore his old knapsack slung nonchalant over one shoulder…nonchalant, but bearing the weight of two pilfered bricks, wrapped in a towel so they wouldn’t make edges.
+Even on this detail, he had gone back and forth…one brick, two bricks.
+He had a suspicion about air bubbles, that the canvas would for a minute or two resist water, the top-gaps allow for a parachute effect.
 A crewman with one of those long nets might snag it, helpful.

 And his dialogue, made to prompt Shannon’s role in the drama, on consideration he felt overplayed.
 He had seen her think of something he might have thought of himself, maybe ought to have.